Waaal/BobaOS/doc/fs/Fat.md

 | 0x1A | 2 | Low 16 bit of Start cluster number |
 | 0x1C | 4 | The size of the file in bytes |

+*Important note: Number 0 and 1 on the starting cluster are reserved.
+So indexing starts at 2 and later calculate -2 to get the lba address.*

 ## How to get a File?

 We first need the file name and the search for it in the Root Directory.
 In the Root Directory we got the starting cluster.
-We read the content of the starting cluster and the go to the File Allocationm Table.
+We read the content of the starting cluster and the go to the File Allocation Table.
 For example if the start cluster of a file is 3 we then look at the File Allocation Table at entry 3.
 This entry holds the next cluster and the next entry of the FAT.
 For example 4.
 We then read all the bytes from the 4th cluster and look at the FAT at entry 4.
 This 4th enty points us to the next cluster etc. This is what I meant with chain.

 We know if we reacht the end of a cluster if the entry of the FAT is 0xFF8.
 0xFF8 marks the end of a chain.